-- A fall professional development gathering for all mentors and mentees to engage in meaningful conversations about school chaplaincy and lay the ground for the year ahead — held in conjunction with Biennial Conference in San Antonio, Texas, November 9–11, 2022.
+- A virtual fall professional development gathering for all mentors and mentees to engage in meaningful conversations about school chaplaincy and lay the ground for the year ahead, held online on Thursday, October 5, 2023, 11am to 3pm Eastern Time.

-- Access to resources about Episcopal schools, school chaplaincy, and effective mentor/mentee relationships
+- Access to resources about Episcopal schools, chaplaincy, and effective mentor/mentee relationships.

 Costs and Fees